apache/nuttx/examples/nsh/README.txt

       where a minimal footprint is a necessity and background command execution is not.

+  * CONFIG_EXAMPLES_NSH_MMCSDMINOR
+      If the architecture supports an MMC/SD slot and if the NSH architecture specific logic is present, this option will provide the MMC/SD minor number, i.e., the MMC/SD block driver will be registered as /dev/mmcsdN where N is the minor number.
+      Default is zero.

   * CONFIG_EXAMPLES_NSH_ROMFSETC
       Mount a ROMFS filesystem at /etc and provide a startup script at /etc/init.d/rcS.
 The default startup script will mount